math4all/math/docs/docs/backend.md

 # Backend
-The application's backend is based on [Django](https://www.djangoproject.com/).
+Application's backend is based on [Django](https://www.djangoproject.com/).

 ## Requirements
 In the following, we will list the main requirements used with the related capabilities.